-This article, the first of a new series, examines APIs from a business perspective, whether or not they are open and overtly monetized.
-It covers the importance of tying your APIs back to your business value, looks at the type of data that should be used, and studies the success stories of Amazon and Twilio.
+This article, the first of a new series, examines APIs from a business perspective.
+It covers the importance of tying your APIs back to your business value, with examples from Amazon and Twilio.
+2

 This series takes the reader on a journey from determining the business case for APIs to a design methodology, meeting implementation challenges and maintaining public APIs on the Web over time.